 The Singapore Airport is an international hub with direct flights to many destinations.
 If you live in a major city, you most likely have a direct flight to Singapore.

 From the Philippines, you can fly direct from Manila, Clark, Cebu, Iloilo, and Davao.
-You can check and book cheap flights to Singapore now.

 By land, you also get to Singapore by taking a bus from Kuala Lumpur, Melaka, and Johor Bahru in Malaysia.
 You can book a ticket in advance here for a hassle-free journey.
 Check out our Malaysia-Singapore border crossing guide.